 Mailfence threat model

-We believe that every user has the right to know exactly what threats Mailfence is designed to PROTECT or NOT PROTECT you from.
+We believe that every user has the right to know exactly what threats Mailfence – a secure and private email suite is designed to PROTECT or NOT PROTECT you from.
 That’s why we’ve composed this generic Mailfence threat model.

 ‘Mailfence’ will PROTECT YOU against: